justin-mavity/web-sprint-challenge-javascript-fundamentals/README.md

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
 - [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete after receiving your pull-request
+- [ ] Your team lead will count the project as complete after receiving your pull-request.